williamseipp/notes/study_guide.md

 # CONDITIONALS
 {{{  What is an expression and what is meant by 'return'?

+    an expression is code that can be evaluated to some value.
+They could be said to 'return' a value but thats not precise; they evaluate to some value, whether it is a boolean, truthy value, or something...............

+    Here is an example:    a || b

+    This is a conditional expression; we are expressing some logic based on the boolean representation of the variables 'a' and 'b' and if either of them are 'true' or 'truthy', the expression evaluates to 'true' or 'truthy'

 `Ruby expressions always return a value`

     an expression is code that can be evaluated to some value, even if its an error message or nil
 }}}
 {{{  What is a conditional expression?

+    A conditional expression includes conditional operators like ! or && or
+    || or >= to compare one or more operands so that the expression as a whole
+    evaluates to a boolean value or some 'truthy' value.

+    They are designed to be evaluated by conditional statements that execute a branch of code based upon the output

 }}}
 {{{  Provide examples of all conditional expressions used thus far